(309) 555-0100

 Best next step for unsure visitors

-If you're not sure whether testing or mitigation is the right request, explain what you know: Is there a recent result?
+If you are choosing between testing and mitigation, explain what you know: Is there a recent result?
 Is the property being bought or sold?
 Is there a basement or crawlspace?
 How soon do you need an answer?
-The form can route the inquiry from there — you don't have to figure out the technical side yourself before reaching out.
+You don't have to figure out the technical side yourself before reaching out.

 Property-manager and rental testing requests